gulrupa/git-katas/109-donald-pushed-before-us/README.md

-# Donald pushed before we do
+# Git kata: Donald pushed before we do

 In this kata, we will practice the case where a workmate (in this case, Donald) pushed before us on the same branch.
 We also want to push on that branch, but now we have to take into account Donald's changes.